 People would register and look for a suitable match, based on things like age, gender, interests and location.
 Police checks would be mandatory for all participants.

 We are establishing the Housing Hub in the Bellingen Sustainability Centre – Church St Lane Bellingen (behind the Ambulance Station) As the Hub grows, we will:

-- Develop and disseminate tools and resources to help residents with disaster preparedness, water and energy security, solar passive housing design, landscaping, low cost environmentally responsible building techniques. and updates on progress in implementing the Bellingen Shire Local Housing Strategy 2020-2040 as well as the next stage of the Shire’s Growth Management Strategy which addresses Rural Lands.
+- Develop and disseminate tools and resources to help residents with natural hazard preparedness, water and energy security, solar passive housing design, landscaping, low cost environmentally responsible building techniques, and updates on progress in implementing the Bellingen Shire Local Housing Strategy 2020-2040, as well as the next stage of the Shire’s Growth Management Strategy which addresses Rural Lands.

 - Facilitate community responses and solutions to the local housing crisis.

 - Bring together socially and environmentally responsible housing professionals to provide advice for local residents undertaking small developments such as building low-cost, well-designed housing, secondary dwellings, subdividing large blocks into two, retrofitting a large house into different living areas etc.